Out of curiosity, I asked a few people what their favorite brands are and why. This is what I got:

 For example, in her past experience with brand marketing, Meg spent time on Glassdoor, G2 Crowd, and the company’s social media pages searching through reviews and looking for common themes on what people cared about.
 From there, she could pull out themes that gave her the ability to find core messaging (that’s authentic) and so she could take the brand to the next level.

-TIP: 85% of buyers trust reviews as much as personal recommendations.
+TIP: Build your brand's credibility with reviews.
+85% of buyers trust reviews as much as personal recommendations.

 Once you understand how your brand is currently being perceived and where you want to be as a brand, represent that desired personality and feeling.
 Find elements (like those in the graphic below) that match that feeling and utilize it in your culture and messaging to evoke feelings that relate to your brand and your customers.